-Accountability and Student Learning
+Accountability and Student Achievement

 The Association is aware of the differing levels of governance among school board members, however, due to the demand for accountability related to student achievement, boards must work collaboratively to effectively govern and support administration through monitoring, assessing, and responding to district-wide student performance data.